Guidance Package Compatibility

 The Acrolinx URL

 When you install the Core Platform, the installer uses the computer name as the Acrolinx URL.
 However, Acrolinx recommends that you use a symbolic name instead of a computer-specific address.
 A symbolic name eliminates the need to update properties files or saved integration settings if you migrate Acrolinx to another computer.

 Symbolic names are configured by your system administrator.

-For example, suppose your computer has the IP address 10.10.10.45 and the computer name
+For example, suppose that your computer has the IP address 10.10.10.45 and the computer name

-acrolinxserver.company.local, you can easily reroute incoming connections when you migrate the Acrolinx service to another computer.
+acrolinxserver.company.local, you can easily reroute incoming connections if you migrate the Acrolinx Core Platform to another computer.

 Language Server Allocation

 During installation, the installer prompts you to enter the number of language servers.
 In a typical scenario, the number of language servers matches the number of languages configured in your guidance package.
 Every time the core server starts, it allocates a language configuration to each language server according to a sequence defined in the guidance package.
-It is also possible to configure more language servers than languages.
+It’s also possible to configure more language servers than languages.
 You can use this configuration to balance the processing workload for one language across multiple language servers.

 To learn more about configuring language server allocation, refer to the following topics:

 For consistency on dates and times throughout Acrolinx, we recommend that you set your operating system to UTC.